All things Obsidian (and ODIN )

 With the backing of Obsidian Platform since July 2017, our OSM development team has been releasing more stable Android APKs.
 Their plan is to release regular new builds in future.
 We have been looking at how better to standardise the code and create useful documentation.
 This will help more developers extend and build out their own apps using resources created so far.

 Obsidian community developers have been working on a web-based application with backend infrastructure.
-The initial use-case is to act as pseudo smart contracts for paying bounties.
+The initial use-case is to act as pseudo smart contracts.
 We will open source this under an MIT license, as a working product for other third parties to fork.
 In essence, this is similar to a basic smart contract system.
-OAPP enables agnostic payments to be made between two parties.
+OAPP enables contracts to be made between two parties.
 OAPP accommodates those who would like to manage payments via Obsidian.
 Not limited to bounties, this can be used for service providers, goods, and more.

 Additional open source community projects